robertodepool/data-analytics-power-bi-report707/README.md

         - Lasso button: Off

 ### Task 2 - Adding a Country Slicer
 1. Above the Map visual a slicer visual is added where the slicer field is Stores[Country] and the slicer style is Tile.
-Also, the Selection settings are Multi-select with Ctrl and Show "Select All" as an option in the slicer.
+Also, the Selection settings are Multi-select with Ctrl and Show "Select All" as an option in the slicer
 ### Task 3 - Creating a Store Drillthrough page
 1. A new page called Store Drillthrough is created.
 In the Format pane the page type is set to drillthrough, drillthrough from: Country Region and Drillthrough when: Used as Category.
 2. Two new measures are created: